pryv/dev-site/Activity.md

 * 400 (bad request), id `PERIODS_OVERLAP`: Returned for period events, if attempting to change the event's duration to a value that causes an overlap with one or more subsequent period event(s).
 TODO format (list of unspecified overlapped event ids, or "too many" if more than 10)

+### POST `/<channel id>/events/<event id>`

+Adds one or more file attachments to the event.
+This request expects standard multipart/form-data content, with all content parts being the attached files.

+TODO: example

 ### DELETE `/<channel id>/events/<event id>`

 Irreversibly deletes the event (including all its attached files, if any).